Company: Reinvestment Fund

 - Experience working with borrowers to problem solve and structure loans that meet potential borrower and project needs as well as mitigate our risk and maximize capital sources

 - Experience reviewing legal documents such as leases, mortgage notes, contracts,

 - Experience working with diverse people and community-based organizations.

 - Experience with affordable housing subsidy programs, New Markets Tax Credits, historic tax credit programs and other economic development tools.

 Reinvestment Fund offers a competitive salary based on experience and skills, as well as an excellent benefits package including employer-paid health, disability and life insurance, 401(k) retirement savings plan with employer match, flexible spending accounts (medical, dependent care), commuter benefits, tuition reimbursement, paid time off, and EAP program.

 How to Apply

-Please complete the online application by following this link Director of Fundraising and Development and attach your resume and a cover letter.
+Please complete the online application at www.reinvestment.com and attach your resume and a cover letter.